Φ·SOE = Fachverband Physik sozio-ökonomischer Systeme

 - Call for contributions: Session on "Energy Networks" (select this section if appropriate when you submit your abstract)

-- On Sunday afternoon preceding the conference there will be an invited tutorial session ("From spin models to macroeconomics")
+- On Sunday afternoon preceding the conference there will be an invited tutorial session ("From spin models to macroeconomics") with tutorial lectures:

 - Sylvie Geisendorf (Berlin): "Macroeconomics in a nutshell, for physicists" (16:00-16:40)

 - Sebastian Krause (Zagreb): "Spin models as microfoundation of macroscopic financial models"

 - Katarzyna Sznajd-Weron (Wroclaw) "Voter models and other dynamical spin models of social opinion formation "